CCSI-Toolset/FOQUS/INSTALL.md

 ## Install a Git Client

 If you do not have a git client, you will need to install one.
-For Windows, a client can be found here: https://git-scm.com/downloads
+For Windows, a client can be found [here](https://git-scm.com/downloads).

 It is possible to install git through Anaconda (```conda install git```).

 ## Install FOQUS

 * Clone the FOQUS repository
    * ``python setup.py develop``

 ## Install Optional Software

 ### Install Turbine and SimSinter (Windows Only)
-* This requires Microsoft SQL Server Compact 4.0
+* This requires Microsoft SQL Server Compact 4.0.
     * https://www.microsoft.com/en-us/download/details.aspx?id=17876
-* Download and install the SimSinter and TurbineLite installers
+* Download and install the SimSinter and TurbineLite installers.
     * https://github.com/CCSI-Toolset/SimSinter/releases/download/2016.06.00/SimSinterInstaller.msi
     * https://github.com/CCSI-Toolset/turb_sci_gate/releases/download/2016.06.00/TurbineLite.msi
-* Install SimSinter first, then TurbineLite
+* Install SimSinter first, then TurbineLite.
-* Do one of these two things (only after install)
+* Do one of these two things (only after install).
-    * restart computer
+    * Restart computer, or
-    * or start the "Turbine Web API service": (1) open Task Manager, (2) go to the "Services" tab, (3) click the "Services" button (in the lower right corner), (4) right-click "Turbine Web API Service" from the list, and (5) click "Start"
+    * Start the "Turbine Web API service": (1) open Task Manager, (2) go to the "Services" tab, (3) click the "Services" button (in the lower right corner), (4) right-click "Turbine Web API Service" from the list, and (5) click "Start"

 ### Install PSUADE (current version: 1.7.12)